Amazon SQS

 # Visibility timeout

 Immediately after a message is received, it remains in the queue.
-To prevent other consumers from processing the message again, Amazon SQS sets a visibility timeout, during which Amazon SQS prevents other consumers from receiving and processing the message.
+To prevent other users from processing the message again, Amazon SQS sets a visibility timeout, during which Amazon SQS prevents other users from receiving and processing the message.

 # Dead letter queues